Alberto Hurtado: Labor movement and social doctrine of the church

 In 1947, Hurtado entered the labor movement.
 Inspired by the social teaching of the church he founded the Chilean Trade Union Association, meant to train leaders and instill Christian values in the labor unions.
 He wrote three books: Social Humanism (1947), The Christian Social Order (1947) and Trade Unions (1950).
 He served as a confessor to the Falange Nacional, the precursor to the modern Christian Democratic Party.
 To disseminate the social teaching of the church and help Christians reflect and act on the serious social problems faced by Chile, he founded in 1951 the periodical Mensaje ("Message").
 He published numerous articles and books on labor issues in relation to the Catholic faith.

 Death

-Deeply spiritual, Hurtado was untiring in his work for the workers and the youth, combining intellectual reflection and practical actions.
-Ever optimistic and joyful, he had also an attractive personality that brought many people to Christ and the Catholic Church, young and old, intellectuals and manual workers.

 In 1952, Hurtado was stricken with intense pain and rushed to the hospital.
 He was diagnosed with pancreatic cancer.
 Day after day the media kept the country informed of Hurtado's state of health.
 Before his death he had become a national hero.
 After a brief battle with the illness, he died in Santiago.